A travel guide to

 Getting from JFK Airport

 If you plan on using public transport then you will need to use the AirTrain.
-The AirTrain JFK makes stops around the airport and makes connections to the MTA subway and Long Island Rail Road.
+The AirTrain JFK makes stops around the airport and connects to the MTA subway and Long Island Rail Road.

-For $7.75 you can buy a ticket that includes Airtrain JFK and subway fares to the following destinations:
+For approximately $10.50 you can buy a ticket that includes Airtrain JFK and subway fares to the following destinations:

 Another popular travel choice from the airport is to take a taxi.
-This can be a lot quicker but at a flat fare of $52 it’s also much more expensive option.
+This can be a lot quicker but at a flat fare of $52 (plus a $4.50 peak hours surcharge), it’s also a much more expensive option.

 Getting around NYC